 At present, the only effective treatment is surgical removal of the cloudy lens.
 In no-stitch surgery, a cataract is removed by making a small incision in the front of the eye.
 The incision is tunnel-like, and self seals when the surgery is completed, reducing recovery time.
 A highly sophisticated ultrasound instrument is inserted into the eye that breaks up the opaque lens into tiny fragments that are then suctioned out through the instrument's hollow tubing.

 The success of cataract surgery in restoring sight is about 95%.
 It is one of the most effective and safest operations performed today.
 The high success rate is due to advances in microscope technique, high tech instruments, ultra fine needles and use of intraocular lenses.
+We perform most of our cataract surgeries at the Dearborn Surgery Center, to learn more about the facility go to www.thedearbornsurgerycenter.com.

 The Eye Surgery Institute has been serving Dearborn and the surrounding community for over 60 years.